sjsu-interconnect/cs163/docs/project-doc.md

 ### **2. Temporal Analysis**

 **Objective:**
-To analyze how weather variables change over time and to identify any notable patterns or trends.
+To analyze how weather variables change over time and identify notable patterns or trends.

 **Techniques:**
-- **Time Series Analysis:**
-  - **Trend Detection:** Apply moving averages and rolling windows to smooth data and highlight underlying trends over time.
-  - **Seasonal Decomposition:** Use seasonal decomposition of time series (e.g., STL decomposition) to separate and analyze seasonal patterns from the overall trend and residuals.

-- **Seasonal Analysis:**
+- **Seasonal Decomposition (STL Decomposition):**
-  - **Seasonal Patterns:** Analyze how weather variables (e.g., temperature, precipitation) vary across different seasons or months to identify recurring seasonal patterns.
-  - **Heatmaps:** Generate heatmaps to visualize the seasonal variations and identify peak and low periods for specific weather conditions.
+  - This technique separates a time series into seasonal, trend, and residual components, making it easier to analyze and visualize underlying patterns.

+- **Autoregressive Integrated Moving Average (ARIMA):**
+  - ARIMA models are effective for forecasting future points in a time series by capturing both trend and seasonality through differencing and moving averages.

-### **3. Correlation and Relationships**
+### **3. Anomaly Detection**

 **Objective:**
-To examine relationships between different weather variables and identify potential correlations.
+To identify unusual or extreme weather events that deviate significantly from historical norms.

 **Techniques:**
-- **Correlation Analysis:**
+- **Z-Score Analysis:**
-  - **Pearson and Spearman Correlation Coefficients:** Calculate these coefficients to measure the strength and direction of linear (Pearson) and non-linear (Spearman) relationships between pairs of weather variables (e.g., temperature and humidity).

-- **Scatter Plots:**
-  - **Pairwise Relationships:** Use scatter plots to visually inspect the relationships between key weather variables and identify any potential trends or clusters.

-### **4. Anomaly Detection**

-**Objective:**
-To identify and analyze unusual or extreme weather events that deviate significantly from historical norms.

-**Techniques:**
-- **Statistical Outlier Detection:**
-  - **Z-Score Analysis:** Compute Z-scores to detect anomalies based on standard deviations from the mean.
+  - This method calculates Z-scores to detect anomalies based on how many standard deviations a data point is from the mean, effectively identifying significant deviations.

-  - **Interquartile Range (IQR) Method:** Identify outliers using IQR to assess deviations beyond typical ranges.
+- **Interquartile Range (IQR) Method:**

-- **Visual Inspection:**
-  - **Time Series Plots:** Plot weather variables over time to visually inspect and highlight any significant deviations or anomalies.
+  - This technique identifies outliers by assessing data points that fall below the first quartile (Q1) or above the third quartile (Q3) by a specified factor (e.g., 1.5 times the IQR), providing a robust measure for detecting anomalies.

-### **5. Data Completeness and Integrity**
+### **4. Data Completeness and Integrity**

 **Objective:**
 To assess the quality of the data and identify any issues related to missing or inconsistent entries.